 Here’s the stuff you’ll need:

-–2 sheets of construction paper in two different colors.
-(I chose a light and a dark shade of green for these directions)
+–3 sheets of construction paper in three different colors (I chose white, dark pink and a light shade of pink for these directions.)

 –paper cutter (optional)